heycarsten/personal-page/README.md

 ### [Docker for Mac](https://www.docker.com/products/docker-desktop) (Docker Desktop)

 [Docker](https://docs.docker.com/get-started/) and [Docker Compose](https://docs.docker.com/compose/overview/) make creating and running development environments a breeze.
-You also gain the advantage of being able to apply a lot of these learnings directly to production environments.
+You also gain the advantage of being able to apply a lot of these learnings directly to production environments, and [CI](https://circleci.com/continuous-integration/) too!
 These days with Docker Desktop the performance and stability of Docker is satisfactory or beyond satisfactory for my needs.

 _Shout-out to my lad [Aanand](http://aanandprasad.com/cv/), good friend and co-creator of Docker Compose!_